WELLNESS SERVICES WE Offer Exotic Pets

 • The nose and face - looking for symmetry, discharges, how well your pet breathes.

-• Mouth, teeth and or beak
+• Mouth, teeth, and/or beak

 • Your pet's general body condition - whether your pet has an appropriate body weight and body condition.